 In pre-colonial times each Māori tribe lived within a tribal area bounded by natural features of the landscape, such as the sea, rivers and mountains.
 Leadership came from chiefs who gained their status by right of birth.
 Issues were discussed in tribal councils and decisions reached by consensus.

-The first legislation to introduce local government in New Zealand, the Municipal Corporations Ordinance 1842, enabled any New Zealand district with a population of at least 2,000 to declare itself a borough.
-It could then elect a council of residents to set rates, provide roads, wells, sewers and jails, and prevent fires and nuisances.
+The first legislation to introduce local government in New Zealand, the Municipal Corporations Ordinance 1842, stated that any New Zealand district with a population of at least 2,000 constituted a borough.
+It could elect a council of residents to set rates, provide roads, wells, sewers and jails, and prevent fires and nuisances.
 The ordinance allowed all adult male residents, not just landowners, to vote.
 However, the colonial government found that this ordinance limited its authority to carry out activities such as building lighthouses, as these had to be referred to local councils.
 The ordinance was disallowed in 1843, setting back the development of local government in New Zealand for a decade.

 At their own initiative, residents of settler communities began forming public works boards such as roads boards, and charging rates to pay for local roads, waterworks, sewers and bridges.
 If the settlement included a harbour, local boards also had responsibility for docks, landing places and lighthouses.